joaosMart/Article-news-prediction/README.md

 This project was done with the main goal of practicing and applying my knowledge on how to build an end-to-end machien learning project.
 This goes from scraping data, feature enginerring up to training and evaluating the model and deploying it in a local server using Flask and an EC2 instance.
 The main motivation was the practice of model deployment and scraping data in a usable format to be further used in a model.
-Better performance would probably be feasible by using a more complex model or more data but, nevertheless, the model seems to be aceptably performant.

 ## Data

 The data in use was scraped from multiple websites with icelandic news.
 From the websites the article itself, its title and the topics of the article were scraped.
 Each article may have one or more topic and therefore this will be a multilabelling exercise.